Ioannis Metaxas: Reservists and Noemvriana

-Exile and Interwar political career
+Exile and interwar political career

-With Venizelos' coming to power in Summer 1917, Metaxas, with other notable antivenizelists, were exiled to Corsica, from where he escaped to Sardinia (with Gounaris and Pesmazoglou) and later found himself with his family to Siena, Italy, while King Constantine with the royal family left for Switzerland.
+With Venizelos' coming to power in Summer 1917, Metaxas, along with other notable antivenizelists, were exiled to Corsica, from where he escaped to Sardinia (with Gounaris and Pesmazoglou) and later found himself with his family to Siena, Italy, while King Constantine with the royal family left for Switzerland.
 In January 1920, Metaxas was sentenced to death in absentia for his role in the Noemvriana.

 He returned to Greece in November 1920, after the electoral defeat of Eleftherios Venizelos.
 He was reinstated in the army with the rank of Major General, but as he opposed the continued Greek campaign in Asia Minor, he resigned and went into retirement on 28 December 1920.
-He stated the following for the Greek Occupation of Anatolia to Venizelos: "The Greek state is not today ready for the governement and exploitation of a so extensive a territory."
+He stated the following for the Greek Occupation of Anatolia to Venizelos: "The Greek state is not today ready for the government and exploitation of a so extensive a territory."
 He subsequently repeatedly rejected the military leadership of the Greek army offered to him by Constantine.
 As a soldier, Metaxas argued that Greece did not have logistical capacity nor the economic resources to support an army in the interior of Anatolia, and the decision by his patron, King Constantine, to continue the war against Turkey caused a rift between the two.

-Following the defeat of Greek forces in Asia Minor, King Constantine was again forced into exile by the 11 September 1922 Revolution, this time led by Col. Nikolaos Plastiras.
+Following the defeat of Greek forces in Asia Minor, King Constantine was again forced into exile by the 11 September 1922 Revolution, led by Col. Nikolaos Plastiras.
 Metaxas moved into politics and founded the Freethinkers' Party on 12 October 1922.
 However, his association with the failed Monarchist Leonardopoulos-Gargalidis coup attempt in October 1923 forced him to flee the country again.
 Soon after, King George II (son of Constantine I) was also forced into exile.
 The monarchy was abolished, and the Second Hellenic Republic was proclaimed, in March 1924.

 Metaxas returned to Greece soon after, publicly stating his acceptance of the Republic regime.
-Despite a promising start, and his status as one of the most prominent Monarchist politicians, Metaxas' foray into politics was not very successful.
-In the 1926 elections, his Freethinkers' Party claimed 15.78% of the vote and 52 seats in Parliament, putting it almost on a par with the other main Monarchist party, the People's Party.
+Despite a promising start, and his status as one of the most prominent Monarchist politicians, Metaxas's foray into politics was not very successful.
+In the 1926 elections, his Freethinkers' Party claimed 15.8% of the vote and 52 seats in Parliament, putting it almost on a par with the other main Monarchist party, the People's Party.
 As a result, Metaxas became Communications Minister in the "ecumenical government" formed under Alexandros Zaimis.